Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Method of Guided Exploration

-The directional controller $\mathrm{DC}_\omega(s|\theta)$ is parameterized by $\omega$ and conditioned on policy parameters $\theta$.
-The proposed controller features an ensemble of Q-function approximators $\{q_1(s, a), ..., q_n(s, a)\}$ that predicts the collected Monte Carlo Q-values.
+The exploratory module $\mathrm{EM}_\omega(s|\theta)$ is parameterized by $\omega$ and conditioned on policy parameters $\theta$.
+The proposed controller features an ensemble of Q-function approximators $\{q_1(s, a), ..., q_n(s, a)\}$ that predict the collected Monte Carlo Q-values.
 The values for the update are sampled from a small experience replay buffer $\mathcal{D}_{MC}$ with recent trajectories collected by the policy.
-Given $n$ ensemble predictions, the controller $\mathrm{DC}$ estimates prediction uncertainty as the ensemble disagreement:
+Given $n$ ensemble predictions, the controller $\mathrm{EM}$ estimates prediction uncertainty as the ensemble disagreement:

 where $q_i(s, a) = \E_{s\sim \mathcal{D}_{MC}, a \sim \pi_\theta}[R], i\in[1..n]$.
 This disagreement reflects both epistemic uncertainty of controller parameters and aleatory uncertainty of the collected Monte Carlo Q-values.
 During optimization, controller's objective is to reduce uncertainty in a supervised fashion by minimizing square distance between the predicted and collected returns: